amlloren/Pharma-Spending-by-Countries/README.md

 | What is the total number of possible observations? | There are 1,692 possible observations |
 | How many values are missing? | There are 656 missing values |

-## Data Cleaning & Handling Missing Values
+## Data Cleaning and Handling Missing Values

 Through preprocessing we are able to identify missing values and outliers.
 To assist in visualizing the missing values in our dataset we created a heatmap, where blue indicated available data and yellow indicated missing data.